India has jurisdiction to try Italian marines for fishermen deaths - court

 Attacks on ships have increased in the eastern side of the Arabian Sea, as better security around the Horn of Africa has pushed Somali pirates to range as far as the Maldives.
 The waters close to India are generally considered safer.

-(Reporting by Suchitra Mohanty and Annie Banerji; additional reporting by Philip Pullella in Rome; Editing by Ross Colvin, Robert Birsel and Ron Popeski)
+(Reporting by Suchitra Mohanty and Annie Banerji; Editing by Ross Colvin and Robert Birsel)